Requirements

 - Contracting Officers: Prepare, certify, and obtain approval for justifications; ensure compliance with class justification scope; document contract files.

-- Contractors: Provide accurate supporting data when recommending non-competitive actions.
+- Contractors: Ensure proposals and supporting data are accurate and complete when supporting non-competitive actions.

-- Agencies: Approve justifications at the appropriate level; ensure public disclosure for certain 8(a) contracts.
+- Agencies: Designate approval officials; ensure public disclosure for certain 8(a) contracts; oversee compliance with justification requirements.

 Practical Implications